-1. Structure.
-When applying the CSE pattern for the Two-dimensional Wave Equation, the same operation is applied simultaneously to obtain the next position values of each element.
-However, this operation depends on the partial results in its neighboring elelements.
-Hence, the structure of the actual solution involves a regular, two-dimensional, logical structure, conceived from the surface of the original problem.
-Thus, the solution is presented as a two-dimensional network of elements that follows the shape of the surface.
+- 1. Structure.
+When applying the CSE pattern for the One-dimensional Heat Equation, the same operation is applied simultaneously to obtain the next temperature values of each segment.
+However, this operation depends on the partial results in its neighboring segments.
+Hence, the structure of the actual solution involves a regular, onedimensional, logical structure, conceived from the wire of the original problem.
+Thus, the solution is presented as a one-dimensional network of segments that follows the shape of the wire.
 Identical components simultaneously exist and process during the execution time.
-An Object Diagram, representing the network of elements that follows the two-dimensional shape of the surface and its division into elements, is shown in Figure 1 [16].

-Figure 1: Object Diagram of CSE for solving the Two-dimensional Wave Equation.

-2. Dynamics.
-A scenario to describe the basic run-time behavior of the CSE pattern for solving the Two-dimensional Wave Equation is shown as follows.
-Notice that all the elements, as basic processing software components, are active at the same time.
-Every element performs the same wave operation, as a piece of a processing network.
-However, for the two-dimensional case here, each element object communicates with its four neighbors as shown in Figure 2 [16].
+An object diagram, representing the network of segments that follows the one-dimensional shape of the wire and its division into segments, is shown in Figure 1 [16]. - 2.
+Dynamics.
+A scenario to describe a basic run-time behavior of the CSE pattern for solving the One-dimensional Heat Equation is shown as follows.
+Notice that all the segments, as basic processing software components, are active at the same time.
+Every segment performs the same temperature operation, as a piece of a processing network.
+However, for the one-dimensional case here, each segment object communicates with its previous and next neighbors as shown in Figure 2 [16].